fintech-systems/yodlee-api/README.md

 Where encountered

 After a long time using Bankystatement on local, running art yodlee:get-accounts first didn't have the right API key and now apparently it's not like the JWT token# yodlee-php-api

+---

+Y025

+Invalid token.
+This endpoint does not accept a user-specific token.
+Provide a token without any user identifier

+Where encountered

+Setting up a new post request for registerUser() and just using the default header that has a JWTToken

+---

+Y902

+Oops some issue at our end

+Where encountered

+Sending registerUser() with a blank username

 # yodlee-php-api